tiigbg/microbit-examples/eggdrop/readme.md

 - Now you should get a purple graph on the black window
   - There might be tiny gaps in the graph.
 That is because the code is not perfect.
   - Sometimes the graph might stop for a short moment.
 This means something went wrong with the radio transmission.
 This is a known bug.

+## Credits
+- The graph code is based on an example from Tom Igoe